When Light Breaks In

 That's what happens when the light of Christ enters our lives or leadership.
 It doesn't just reveal the path ahead, it exposes what we've been hiding.

 Our pride.
 Our shortcuts.
 Our compromise.
 Our self-sufficiency.
+Our tendency to isolate ourselves when things get tough.
 This is where the emotional tension tightens.

 If you're truly following the Light, things will surface.
 You'll face inconvenient truths.
 You'll confront parts of yourself you'd rather ignore.
 You'll stop blaming culture, or clients, or team dynamics, and start asking better questions.